Selecting Radio Hardware

 The amateur radio community has recognized the benefits of using inexpensive commercial WISP radios to create AREDN® networks.
 Each of these devices come with the vendor’s firmware pre-installed, but by following a few simple steps this firmware can be replaced with an AREDN® firmware image.

 The AREDN® team builds specific firmware images tailored to each type of radio, and the current list of supported devices is found on the AREDN® website.
-For Stable firmware this list is found in the Supported Platform Matrix.
 For a complete list of all supported hardware, including both Stable Release and Nightly Build firmware, refer to the Supported Devices list.

 There is additional guidance on the features and characteristics of specific devices in the Device Selection Chart on the AREDN® website.

 When selecting a device for your AREDN® hardware there are several things to consider in your decision.

 - Radios should be purchased for the specific frequency band on which they will operate.
 Currently AREDN® supports devices which operate in several bands.
 Check the frequency and channel chart on the AREDN® website for the latest information.

 - Many devices have an integrated dual-polarity MIMO antenna which helps to leverage multipath propagation.
 AREDN® has always supported and recommended using MIMO hardware, since these devices typically outperform single chain radios when used as mesh nodes.